ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 ### Logging

-We have implemented a utility `Logger` class, located under in `logger.py` under the [`app.core.system`](../app/core/system) package.
+We have implemented a utility `Logger` class, located under `logger.py` under the [`app.core.system`](../app/core/system) package.

 The `Logger` class uses a global `StreamHandler` and `FileHandler` to print out logs to `stdout` and save the logs to a